mzfannn/Debian-Xfce/README.md

-##🙌 Credits
+## 🙌 Credits
-Inspired by the Termux community, Linux droidmaster.
+Inspired by the Termux community, Linux DroidMaster.